WELLINGTON SQUARE

 As odd as it may seem, Canada's very first fully-enclosed shopping centre was not located in (or near) Toronto, Montreal, Vancouver or even Winnipeg.
 A 5.3-acre site in the downtown area of London, Ontario was, in fact, the location of the nation's earliest interior mall.

 Suburban retail centres were eventually built in the environs of London.
-The more significant of these were WESTMOUNT CENTRE (1971) {3.2 miles southwest, in London}, WHITE OAKS MALL (1973) {3.6 miles southeast, in London} and MASONVILLE PLACE (1985) {3.2 miles northwest, in London}.
+The more significant of these were WESTMOUNT CENTRE (1971) {3.2 miles southwest, in London}, WHITE OAKS MALL (1973) {3.6 miles southeast, in London} and MASONVILLE PLACE (1985) {3.2 miles northwest, also in London}.

-WELLINGTON SQUARE had been renamed LONDON EATON SQUARE as part of a 1980 face lift.
+WELLINGTON SQUARE had been renamed LONDON EATON SQUARE as part of an early 1980's face lift.
 In 1986, Ottawa's Robert Campeau, a Canadian real estate developer and financier, acquired the shopping facility.
-A
+A major expansion and remodeling got underway.

 The 5.3-acre block directly north of the existing complex was acquired and structures demolished.
-A 2-level mall was built, which extended across King Street and connected with a second level that had been added to the circa-1960 structure.
+A 2-level mall was built, which extended across King Street and connected with a second level that had been added to the circa-1960 complex.

 The new shopping hub, officially known as GALLERIA LONDON, encompassed approximately 900,000 leasable square feet and contained 120 stores and services.
 Its North Mall was anchored by a 3-level (176,000 square foot) The Bay.
-Inline store space was leased to toney tenants such as Ralph Lauren, Harry Rosen, Eddie Bauer, Roots and Laura Ashley.
+Inline store space was leased to tony tenants such as Ralph Lauren, Harry Rosen, Eddie Bauer, Roots and Laura Ashley.

 Allied Stores, which operated Boston's Jordan Marsh, Seattle's The Bon Marche, San Antonio's Joske's and Paramus, New Jersey's Stern's, had been acquired in 1987.
 Federated Stores, whose divisions included New York City's Abraham & Straus and Bloomingdale's, as well as Columbus, Ohio's Lazarus, Boston's Filene's and Atlanta's Rich's, came under the Campeau corporate umbrella in 1988.

-Soon, the debt incurred as a result of these mergers, accompanied by a downturn in the U.S. economy, toppled the Campeau corporate empire.
+Soon, debt incurred as a result of these mergers, accompanied by a downturn in the U.S. economy, toppled the Campeau corporate empire.
 250 profitable department stores had been bankrupted.
 Toronto's mega-millioned Reichmann Family came to Campeau's aid and were financially ruined in the process.

 Amongst all the commercial carnage, GALLERIA LONDON proved to be only moderately successful, if that.
 The centre was in decline by the early 1990s, had a resurgence in the mid-'90s and was in a second downward spiral by the late '90s.
 Eaton's, yet another troubled retail corporation, shuttered its GALLERIA LONDON location in February 1999.
 The Bay pulled out of the mall in March 2001.

-The Second Level megaplex was rebranded, as the Rainbow Cinemas Rainbow 6, in 2001.
+The Second Level movie megaplex was rebranded, as the Rainbow Cinemas Rainbow 6, in 2001.
 The vacant The Bay store was acquired by the City of London, who renovated the facility into the flagship for the London Public Library.
 This facility opened in August 2002.

+The Eaton's-Teletech space was renamed Wellington Square (a homage to the original shopping centre) in May 2004.
 During a subsequent renovation, the remaining retail on the mall's Upper Level was relocated to the Lower-Ground Level.
 The 9-bay Galleria Cafe Food Court, which had been installed in the Upper Level in the late 1990s, was also moved to the Ground Level.
 Shopping concourses were given a face lift, a new Atrium Entrance built, and state-of-the-art video system installed.

 In 2016, the Rainbow 6 theater was renovated and rebranded as the Imagine Cinemas Citi Plaza.
 Other contemporary tenants included Ardene ladies' wear, Fairweather ladies' wear, Dollarama, Goodlife Fitness, Galleria Tuck Shop variety store & Cafe, Arby's, Fox & Fiddle pub, College Boreal, IBM and Western Continuing Studies.